Home » Water Softening » Water Softener Guides » Citric Acid Water Softener Guide: How Do They Work?

 • No electricity is required, and no wastewater is produced, making these water conditioners an eco-friendly solution

-• The easy to replace cartridges simplify maintenance
+• The easy-to-replace cartridges simplify maintenance

 • Existing mineral deposits might break up and flush through the system

-Will Citric Acid Remove Hard Water?
+Does Citric Acid Remove Hard Water Minerals?

 How Much Citric Acid Do You Put in a Water Softener?